 Mission

 The mission of the University of Central Florida's Doctor of Physical Therapy Program is to cultivate excellence in physical therapist practice through comprehensive and focused doctoral education.
 The program fosters excellence through its dedication to foundational sciences, clinical skill proficiency, research and evidence-based practice, service and professional duty, and lifelong learning.
-The program is committed to the development of a diverse and inclusive healthcare community in order to optimize patient care in the dynamic healthcare environment.
+The program is committed to the development and strengthening of the healthcare community in order to optimize patient care in the dynamic healthcare environment.

 Vision